 Materials you may need

 You’ll need to print out the profiles and use blu tack or pins to put them up.
-You can download all of the SoMe materials for free here.
+You can use A4 pieces of paper and create the headings you'd like to use.
+You could also cut them out to be shaped as a Twitter bubble.

 You will need somewhere to display profiles, a table and chairs for the chats.
 Some tea is always great too, if possible!